openvalidation/openvalidation-languageserver/README.md

 _This repository is under heavy development._

 This is a [language-server](https://microsoft.github.io/language-server-protocol/) implementation of the domain-specific-langauge [openVALIDATION](https://github.com/openvalidation/openvalidation).
-The server currently requires an installed Java-Version because the server requires a Java-backend.
-The backend gets started automatically.

 ## Implemented features of the protocol